 The sperm and seminal secretions ejaculated during orgasm.

 A microscopic examination of freshly ejaculated semen to evaluate the number of sperm (count), the percentage of moving sperm (motility), and the size and shape of the sperm (morphology).

 An important component of a complete semen analysis that determines the percentage of sperm cells that have a normal appearance under magnification.
-The sperm morphology may be evaluated using either World Health Organization (WHO) criteria, where normal is 30 percent or more.
-A Strict or Kruger criteria is used to assess shape, where 14 percent is less than normal.
+The sperm morphology may be evaluated using either the World Health Organization (WHO) criteria, where normal is 30 percent or more.
+Strict or Kruger criteria are used to assess the shape, where 14 percent is less than normal.

 A technique for separating sperm from seminal fluid prior to Intrauterine Insemination (IUI).